intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/loadmodel/README.md

 This example demonstrates how to use BigDL to load pre-trained [Torch](http://torch.ch/) or [Caffe](http://caffe.berkeleyvision.org/) model into Spark program for prediction.

-**ModelValidator** provides an integrated example to load models, and test over imagenet validation dataset (running as a local Java program, or a standard Spark program).
+**ModelValidator** provides an integrated example to load models, and test over imagenet validation dataset on Spark.

 ## Preparation